 While plastic bottles seem to be a safer solution than glass since they will not break when dropped they actually pose a higher risk as companies are not required to determine their level of toxicity before releasing them for sale and marketing them as “safe and non-toxic.”
 Stainless steel is actually a much better option and Pura Stainless makes a wide variety of children and adult bottle options!

 Teething toys have been found to be especially dangerous as they spend a high amount of time in the child’s mouth.
 A safer alternative to plastic teethers are ones made of natural materials like wood or cotton.
 I carry an entire line of natural teethers for this very reason!
 You can view them here.

-Eating utensils for children are often very affordable in plastic varieties but pose risk as the toxins contaminated food and our children ingested them.
-Bamboo Kids makes eco-friendly alternatives to plastic plates, cups and utensils by making their products out of bamboo, a naturally abundant material.
+Eating utensils for children are often very affordable in plastic varieties but pose risk as the toxins contaminate food and our children ingested them.
+Beriwinkle Kids makes eco-friendly alternatives to plastic plates, cups and utensils by making their products out of bamboo, a naturally abundant material.

 Plastics are everywhere, they cannot be fully avoided by anyone BUT we can do our part as parents to protect our children from these cancer causing chemicals by educating ourselves and finding natural alternatives.
 If you would like more information on recent studies regarding plastics in our children’s toys and teethers please click the links below to be directed to some great informative articles.

 *Please note, I am not affiliated with the companies I recommend.
 I am not being paid to voice my opinion of their products.
 The links provided are, however, amazon affiliate links.